teranetsrl/oauth2_client/README.md

 ## GitHub client ##

-In order to use this client you need to first create a new OAuth2 App in the GittHub Developer Settings (https://github.com/settings/developers)
+In order to use this client you need to first create a new OAuth2 App in the GitHub Developer Settings (https://github.com/settings/developers)

 Then in your code: